8 Lantern Festivals That’ll Brighten Your Life

 • Location: Lhasa, Tibet

-Every year, the deliciously named Butter Lantern Festival falls on the 15th day of the first Tibetan month, and it is the last and greatest day of the Monlam Festival, aka Tibetan New Year.
-The Butter Lantern Festival is a time for prayer and reflection, but it’s also a time for feasting with dishes like khapse (fried pastries), chang (barley wine), and droma dresil (sweet rice).
-During the celebrations, lanterns fueled by clarified yak butter are lit, and elaborate statues made of colored butter are constructed to symbolize their makers’ devotion—the very act of creating these items is considered a form of prayer.
+Every year, the deliciously named Butter Lantern Festival falls on the 15th day of the first Tibetan month; this is the last and greatest day of the Monlam Festival, aka Tibetan New Year.
+The Butter Lantern Festival is a time for prayer and reflection, but it’s also a time for feasting on dishes like khapse (fried pastries), chang (barley wine), and dresil (sweet rice with yak butter).
+During the celebrations, lanterns fueled by clarified yak butter are lit, and elaborate statues made of colored butter are constructed to symbolize their makers’ devotion; the very act of creating these items is considered a form of prayer.
 Festivities take place all over Tibet, but one of the liveliest places to celebrate is in the capital city of Lhasa around Barkhor Street and in front of the Jokhang Temple (one of the most spiritually important places in the country), where lanterns and butter sculptures are displayed.
 Expect dancing, singing, and even puppet shows.

 From Our Partners